Lab-1-2

 node index.js

-2. Take a screenshot and name it json.png.
+Take a screenshot and save it as json.png.

 Add HTML route

-1. Make changes to the file index.js and a new route by adding the code below.
+- Update index.js and a new route by adding the following code:

 app.get("/html", (req, res) => {